EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 - Follow FAIR principles where possible.
 - Be validated prior to publication.

+**Linking to Topic Hierarchy and Notifications**

+Discovery metadata is closely linked to the [WIS 2.0 Topic Hierarchy](https://wmo-im.github.io/wis2-topic-hierarchy/standard/wis2-topic-hierarchy-STABLE.html).
+The topic hierarchy defines how metadata and notifications are organised, routed, and filtered.
+Together, the topic hierarchy, discovery metadata, and notification messages form a coherent structure that enables scalable discovery and access to large volumes of data.

+Note that the WIS 2.0 topic is not a field inside the discovery metadata record itself.
+Instead, the topic is defined by the MQTT topic used when publishing the notification message that advertises the discovery metadata (see [Topic Hierarchy for Message Publication](#topic-hierarchy-for-message-publication)).
+The discovery metadata record is linked to the topic through the `metadata_id` included in the notification message.
+For this reason, the topic used for publishing must be consistent with the content and classification of the discovery metadata.

 **Key Elements of a Metadata Record**

 *Identifier*

 The `id` property is a unique identifier of the dataset.
 A record identifier is essential for querying and identifying records within the Global Discovery Catalogue.
 It has the following format: `urn:wmo:md:{centre_id}:{local_identifier}`.

-Use your assigned WIS2 centre-id (e.g., uk-metoffice).
+Use your assigned WIS2 centre-id (e.g., uk-metoffice), see also [Registering a WIS2 Node](#registering-a-wis2-node).
 For local identifier, use an unique name.

 For example, the Met Office synoptic discovery metadata has the following id:
 ```